Skip to main content

 Andrew Pepper is an actor, singer and walking Dr Seuss character” (thanks, Time Out!) who works predominantly on stage.

-He recently completed a season at the Lyric Hammersmith Theatre, playing Abanazaar in Aladdin.
+Earlier this year, he completed his first season at the Lyric Hammersmith Theatre, playing Abanazaar in Aladdin.

 Andrew began his career wreaking havoc on Cherry Tree Lane in the original West End production of Mary Poppins and has since played a scarecrow, a Restoration fop, an American assassin, the Grinch, a mad vegan, a mad professor and the Mad Hatter (twice).